withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 [SvelteKit](https://kit.svelte.dev/) is a popular website & application framework for Svelte.

 SvelteKit uses Svelte to render your website.
-Astro is more flexible: you can use any UI component libraries (React, Preact, Vue, Svelte, and others) or Astro's built-in component syntax that is similar to HTML/JSX.
+Astro is more flexible: you are free to build UI with any popular component library (React, Preact, Vue, Svelte, Solid and others) or Astro's HTML-like component syntax which is similar to HTML + JSX.

 Both SvelteKit and Astro are frameworks for building websites.
 SvelteKit does best with highly dynamic websites (like dashboards and inboxes) while Astro does best with highly static websites (like content and eCommerce websites).